QuickStarts

 How do I use MIDIPlayer X with MiX16 PRO?

-With MIDIPlayer X v2.3, users of MiX16 PRO v9.5 can remote control key features of MIDIPlayer X from within MiX16 PRO.
+With MIDIPlayer X v2.3 and later, users of MiX16 PRO v9.5 can remote control key features of MIDIPlayer X from within MiX16 PRO.

 If you have launched both MiX16 PRO and MIDIPlayer X on your Mac, from MiX16 PRO you can: